crcdng/smart_contract_101_archetype/Readme.md

-# "my first Tezos smart contract - Archetype edition"
+# "my first Tezos smart contract with Archetype - Mac edition"

 This short tutorial shows how to install the development tools and write a minimal Tezos smart contract with Archetype.
 You need a Mac (tested on an Intel MacBook Pro) and some patience during the installation steps.